-Born in 1977 in Ankara, Turkey, Mrs Kocu-de Groot graduated from Middle East Technical University, Ankara, Department of Economics
+Born in 1977 in Ankara, Türkiye, Mrs Kocu-de Groot graduated from Middle East Technical University, Ankara, Department of Economics.
+She has followed several leadership programmes at London Business School and Rotterdam School of Management.

 She held various roles in the Financial Planning and Control Department and in the Risk Management Department of Demirbank TAŞ, Istanbul that she joined in August 1999.
-Between September 2001 and February 2006, she led the Financial Control and Risk Management Department of Yapi Kredi Bank (Nederland) NV.
-Later, she was the statutory auditor of C Faktoring AŞ, Istanbul and Bank Pozitif AŞ, Istanbul until March 2013.
+Between September 2001 and February 2006, she led the Financial Control and Risk Management